yguenduez/raw-ffi-iOS/readme.md

 At best use different paths for the different architectures in configs (arm64/arm64-sim/x86_64 and Debug/Release), so the correct static lib `*.a` are fetched.

-But as mentioned - the static library has only be added once - for the name.
+But as mentioned - the static library has only been added once - for the name.
+The correct one is fetched via the `Library Search Paths`.

 # Create Bridging Header